melogabriel/googlesearch-scrapper/README.md

 Note that the script only returns the first link of each search result, and will stop searching after finding the first valid link for each query.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://opensource.org/licenses/MIT) file for details.